CobaltFusion/DebugVision/README.md

    - consider .dotnet core or java for a front-end visualization, to make the UI multi-platform

 Visualization:
-- query use some kind of elastic search?
+- query using some kind of elastic search?
 - use online visualization (can that still be done as a 'live' view?)

 communication: